Organics recycling is mandatory for all residents, multi-family complexes and businesses!

 - Along with the food waste pail we will deliver detailed information on how to properly participate in the new organics program.

-- If your business or multi-family complex doesn’t already have organics service, WVC&R will be in contact to provide your site with the appropriate size organics container(s).
+- If your business or multi-family complex doesn’t already have organics service, please contact WVC&R to comply.

 - Your efforts in recycling organics will help the environment by increasing the diversion of organic materials away from the landfill and toward the production of value-added products such as compost, fertilizers, and biofuels.